Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Linear response theory

 Almost all experimental data are collected by probing the response of the system to a time-dependent external perturbation.
 This perturbation could be either electromagnetic radiation (static electric fields, IR, optical light, X-ray) or particles like electrons and neutrons.
 If the perturbation does not provide enough energy to heat the system, we are in the linear regime\cite{Kohn1957,PribramJones2016}.
 Typical experiments that involve interactions with ionic degrees of freedom are Raman and IR spectroscopy, neutron, and X-Ray scattering.
 In this section, we present the dynamical linear response of the TD-SCHA equations on top of the static SCHA solution.
 This enables the computation of the response function for any experiment probing the nuclear motion fully \emph{ab initio} and considering both quantum/thermal fluctuations and anharmonicity beyond perturbation theory.

-Since the probe heating of the sample (Joule effect) enter at higher orders in the perturbation, the linear response does not depend on the coupling with the thermal bath\cite{Kohn1957,PribramJones2016}.
-Therefore, even if the TD-SCHA introduced in this work describes closed quantum systems, the results we derive in this section are general, and apply also to systems coupled with a bath.
+Since the probe heating of the sample (Joule effect) is a higher-order process, the linear response does not depend on the coupling with the thermal bath\cite{Kohn1957,PribramJones2016}.
+Therefore, even if the TD-SCHA introduced in this work describes closed quantum systems, the results we derive in this section are general and apply also to systems coupled with a bath.

-We start from the thermodynamic equilibrium (the SCHA solution) and then we add ``small'' time-dependent external potential $V^{(1)}(\bR, t)$ that acts on the nuclei for $t \ge t_0$.
-We study how the parameters of our density matrix changes under the effect of the external perturbation: where the ${}^{(1)}$ indicates the small perturbation around the equilibrium SCHA solution.
-We restrict to cases in which $\hat\Acal$ and $\hat\Bcal$ depend only on nuclear positions.
-For this reason, the only dynamics we are interested on is the diagonal elements of the density matrix, i.e the ionic probability distribution $\rho(\bR, t)$.
-This depends only on $\bUps(t)$ and $\bRcal(t)$.
-Substituting \eqname~\eqref{eq:perturbed:variables} into the equations of motion (\eqname~\ref{eq:dynamics}) and keeping only linear terms in the perturbation, we get a system of linear differential equations.
-Since we are interested in $\bUps(t)$ and $\bRcal(t)$, the minimal linear system that describe their dynamics is the following: